codemagic-ci-cd/codemagic-docs/content/partials/quickstart/publishing-app-store.md

     # Note: This action is performed during post-processing.
     submit_to_testflight: true

     # Optional boolean, defaults to false.
-Set to true to automatically expire all previous builds except
+Set to true to automatically expire all previous builds upon
-    # the current one when submitting a new build to beta review.
-    # This allows the automation of creating a new beta review submission if a prior one exists.
-    # Expired builds will no longer be available for testers.
+    # submitting a new build to beta review.
+Expired builds will no longer be available for testers.
     # Note: This action is performed during post-processing.
     expire_previous_builds: true